testdouble/mocktail/README.md

 Mocktail is a [test
 double](https://github.com/testdouble/contributing-tests/wiki/Test-Double)
-library for Ruby.
-Mocktail provides a terse and robust API for creating mocks, getting them in the hands of the code you're testing, stub & verify behavior, and even safely override class methods.
+library for Ruby that provides a terse and robust API for creating mocks, getting them in the hands of the code you're testing, stub & verify behavior, and even safely override class methods.